-The economic value of that shareholding in BSGR Guinea (and in BSGR Guernsey) was derived from the important assets held by BSGR Guinea, namely (a) the Zogota Mining Concession; (b) the Base Convention and (c) the Blocks 1 and 2 Permit.
+103. Furthermore, and against the background set out above, BSGR's direct and indirect shareholdings in its subsidiaries (including in particular BSGR Guinea BVI, BSGR Guernsey and BSGR Guinea) constituted a key investment held and/or made by BSGR, as was BSGR's Guernsey's 100% shareholding in BSGR Guinea.
+The economic value of those shareholdings in BSGR Guinea and BSGR Guernsey, respectively, was derived from the important assets held by BSGR Guinea, namely (a) the Zogota Mining Concession; (b) the Base Convention; and (c) the Blocks 1 and 2 Permit.

-2.11 The election of Alpha Condé and the campaign against BSGR
+2.11 The election of Alpha Condé and the campaign against the Claimants

-- 102. President Alpha Condé was confirmed as the new President of Guinea by the Supreme Court on 3 December 201052.
-This followed a challenge to the election result on the basis of fraud in some electoral districts.
-BSGR and its subsidiaries' troubles began shortly thereafter. - 103.
-On 8 February 2011, BSGR's local counsel and others met with President Condé and three members of the Ministry of Transportation.
-At that meeting President Condé and the Minister of Transportation, Ahmed Tidiane Traoré, made their position clear:53 - (i) President Condé refused to sign the Protocole d'Accord regarding the rehabilitation of the Trans-Guinean Railway.
-President Condé stated that he would not sign any final document before a new Mining Code was issued and there was an agreement regarding the time and cost of the initiative. - (ii) President Condé stated that he would claim 50% of the money that BSGR received from Vale under the joint venture agreements.
-He commented, "It is inconceivable that people get rich thanks to assets that should belong to the Guinean people". - (iii) Under a new Mining Code, the Government would get 20% free carry with the option to buy (at market value) an additional 15% of all mining projects in the country.
+104. President Alpha Condé was confirmed as the new President of Guinea by the Supreme Court on 3 December 2010.
+52 This followed a challenge to the election result on the basis of fraud in some electoral districts.
+The Claimants' troubles began shortly thereafter.

+105. On 8 February 2011, the Claimants' local counsel and others met with President Condé and three members of the Ministry of Transportation.
+At that meeting President Condé and the Minister of Transportation, Ahmed Tidiane Traoré, made their position clear:53

-52 BBC, "Guinea's Alpha Condé confirmed presidential poll winner" dated 3 December 2010 (Exhibit C-0033).
+52 BBC, "Guinea's Alpha Condé confirmed presidential poll winner" dated 3 December 2010 (Exhibit